 5.03 Directors are deemed to have consented to any resolution passed or action taken at a meeting of the board or a committee of the board unless they record their dissent within the time and in the manner provided by subsection 213(1) of the Act.

 6.01 No person can become a member of the Co-operative unless that person:

 (a) is at least 18 years of age;

 (b) has submitted a written application for membership that has been approved by the board or a person authorized by the board to approve membership applications;

 (c) has purchased and paid for a minimum of one (1) membership share; and

-(d) intends to occupy a residential unit owned or controlled by the Co-operative and, as determined by the board as a condition of occupancy, has paid any required deposit fees, purchased additional membership shares as a form of deposit, and made any specified loan to the Co-operative.
-This subsection does not apply if the Co-operative does not have any housing units available for occupancy.
+(d) currently occupies or has been approved to occupy a residential unit owned or controlled by the Co-operative and, as determined by the board as a condition of occupancy, has paid any required deposit fees, purchased additional membership shares as a form of deposit, and made any specified loan to the Co-operative.

 6.02 Members who occupy a housing unit owned or controlled by the Co-operative must:

 (a) sign and comply with the Co-operative’s housing agreement;

 (b) pay housing charges set out in that housing agreement to the Co-operative.